isabellapepke/SpotifyMatch/README_fergie.md

 # Nic's Contributions
-- Code debuging and testing
+- Code debugging and testing
 - Created the poster